How is MIPS Score Calculated?

 Eligible clinicians must use an HTI-1-certified EHR to submit PI data.
 For the submission to be valid, the EHR must acquire the HTI-1 Certification by the last day of the chosen 180 continuous day performance period.
 However, the requisite HTI-1 functionality must be available throughout the entire performance period.

-Beginning in 2024, the performance period for the PI Category has increased to a minimum of 180 continuous days within the calendar year (previously a minimum of 90 continuous days).
+The 2025 performance period for the PI Category continues to be a minimum of 180 continuous days within the calendar year.

 Clinicians must report on all the required measures (except the bonus measures) across all the objectives or claim an exclusion (when applicable) to earn a score in the PI category.
 A numerator of 1 is required for each measure being reported as a numerator/denominator to earn a score in the PI category.
 Each measure has different maximum points assigned, which will change when exclusions are claimed due to the reallocation of points.